nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ## 4 Additional Command Format Information

+The requirements of the various parameters used are explained below.
+Head back to [Features](#3-features) to refer to general notes on the command format.

 ### 4.1 Name

 Student name is unique.
 There cannot be 2 or more students registered with the exact same name.

 Names for tuition classes may be reused.